 Decide What You Want First

 Once you decide you want to remodel your kitchen, it feels like you should start pulling things out and get the ball rolling.
 Start with a plan.
 Meet with an architect or contractor to ensure your vision works in the space you have.
-Decide on finishes and browse home improvement stores for the things you want most: new appliances, new hardware, or new kitchen cabinets.
+Decide on finishes and browse home improvement stores for the things you want most: new appliances, new hardware, or new custom kitchen cabinets.
 Once you find what you want, order it and get it delivered before you start removing things from the current kitchen.
 Countertops are the only exception to this, as they can’t be measured for or designed until cabinets are installed.

 Hire a Design Company